Running Nutrition –Training versus Racing

 Regardless of your running status, be it marathon training, just having enrolled in a running workout plan or a seasoned veteran, running nutrition deserves some thought.

-While I can’t stress enough that both training nutrition and racing food choices will be very individualized, there are some crucial differences between the two as well as some practical choices to implement.
+While I can’t stress enough that both training nutrition and racing food choices will be very individualized, there are some crucial differences between the two as well as some practical choices to implement (learn more about the lessons I've learned from being a runner!).

 General Differences Between Training and Racing